 A two kg heavy gold necklace found at the chieftain’s seat at Tisso in Western Zealand, the cup of King Gorm, and a selection of runic stones that weigh several tons are put on a display in the Runic Hall.Address: Frederiksholms Kanal 12, DK 1220 Copenhagen K, Denmark

 City Hall Square

 City Hall Square is situated in central Copenhagen, near Tivoli Gardens and the Stroget pedestrian.
-The exterior of the City Hall exhibit large sized polar bears that symbolize Greenland.
-The impressive fronts, the Golden statue of Absalon and the tall & slim tower with a clock are other attractions.
-Apart from this, the City Hall houses Jens Olsen's World Clock and to the opposite of the city hall, lies the ‘Philips’ building which is also one of the highlight of the square.
+The exterior of the City Hall exhibits large-sized polar bears that symbolize Greenland.
+The impressive fronts, the Golden statue of Absalon, and the tall & slim tower with a clock are other attractions.
+Apart from this, the City Hall houses Jens Olsen's World Clock, and to the opposite of the city hall, lies the *‘Philips’* building which is also one of the highlights of the square.